Search for pair production of vector-like quarks in leptonic final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Single-lepton channel

 The MLP predictions provide a powerful separation between signal and background in the single-lepton channel, and are used to define an SR and CRs for each signal hypothesis (\TTbar or \BBbar).
 The SR contains all HP VLQ events and LP VLQ events for which the VLQ node score was larger than either background score.
 The CRs contain LP events in which one of the background node scores was larger than the VLQ node score.
 Figure~\ref{fig:mlp} shows the strong distinction between the shape of the signal and the background in the VLQ node score distribution in the SR, as well as the separation between the \ttbar and \wjet background processes in the \wjet node score in the CRs.

+Three mutually exclusive CRs are formed in this channel.
 A \textsc{DeepAK8} CR is constructed from all CR events in which the highest-\pt large-radius jet was tagged as a massive particle, along with a randomly chosen half of all other CR events.
-The remaining CR events are separated into a \ttbar-enriched CR and a \wjet enriched CR, based on which of their MLP background node scores is larger.
-Distributions from the CRs are included in the fit to data (described in Section~\ref{sec:results}) because they offer regions with which to constrain the background modeling.
+The remaining CR events are separated into either a \ttbar-enriched CR or a \wjet enriched CR, based on which of their MLP background node scores is larger.
+Distributions from the three CRs are included in the fit to data (described in Section~\ref{sec:results}) because they relate to regions in which the background modeling can be constrained.
 In the \textsc{DeepAK8} CR the observable is the distribution of \textsc{DeepAK8} jet tags, which provides information about the efficiencies and misidentification rates for \textsc{DeepAK8} massive particle tagging.
 In the \ttbar and \wjet CRs the observable is the \HT distribution, which is very sensitive to the overall energy scale of the events.
 Figure~\ref{fig:CRCatTT} shows the data and simulation in the \TTbar CR categories after the fit, and the corresponding event yields are listed in Table~\ref{tab:CRCatTable}.